syabaruddin/BillboardChartHot100/README.md

 We will look at detail data of Billboard Hot 100 data from Kaggle.com to check and visualize the data.
 Data taken as of March 14, 2021

-I also publish this repository in Rpubs.
+I publish this repository in Rpubs.
 Below the link:

 https://rpubs.com/syabaruddin/DV-Billboard-Chart-Hot-100